 Old technology is gaining popularity in a new way.
 Rainwater harvesting is enjoying a renaissance of sorts in

 the world, but it traces its history to biblical times.

-Extensive rainwater harvesting apparatus existed 4000 years ago in Palestine and Greece.
+Extensive rain water harvesting apparatus existed 4000 years ago in Palestine and Greece.
 In ancient Rome, residences were built with individual cisterns and paved courtyards to capture rainwater to augment water from the city’s aqueducts.

 RAINWATER HARVESTING IS ESSENTIAL

 Surface water is inadequate to meet our demand and we have to depend on groundwater.
-Due to rapid urbanization, the infiltration of rainwater into the subsoil has decreased drastically and recharging of groundwater has diminished.
-The main purpose of the rainwater harvesting system to collect and store rainwater for use in the future.
+Due to rapid urbanization, the infiltration of rainwater into the subsoil has decreased drastically and the recharging of groundwater has diminished.
+The main purpose of the rainwater harvesting system is to collect and store rainwater for use in the future.

 As seriously consider conserving water by harvesting and managing this natural resource by artificially recharging the system to increase the underground water table.

 There are two main techniques of rainwater harvesting.

 Storage of rainwater on the surface for future use.